OXID-eSales/github-actions/README.md

 ## Setup actions

 ### prepare_shop
 Prepares the shop and creates a cache for it.
-This uses actions/cache@v3 for the community edition (ce)  and tespkg/actions-cache@v1 for the enterprise edition (ee).

 #### Inputs:
 **git_sdk_url:** *not required*, *default:* 'https://github.com/OXID-eSales/docker-eshop-sdk.git'